Adults with incapacity

 This applies to funds held in, for example, a bank or building society account in the sole name of the adult or in a joint account where one account holder has become incapable of managing funds.

-If you don't have other powers, eg power of attorney, to make decisions for the adult, you can apply for one of two types of orders:
+If you don't have other powers, such as power of attorney, to make decisions for the adult, you can apply for 1 of 2 types of orders:

 - intervention order - a one-off decision where short-term help is needed, for example, selling a house or signing a document